 Tommy Lee first teamed up with DJ Aero fourteen years ago while working on Methods of Mayhem, his first solo effort outside of Motley Crue.
 The guest-packed album was an eclectic mix of rock, hip hop and electronica, and he needed a dude to bust out the beats for a few tracks.
 The two became partners soon after, making their main stage debut at Miami’s Ultra Music Festival in 2004.
 From the start, they were very clear on the division of labor.
 “Aero does all of the mixing and beat matching, and sends his mix to me,” Lee explains.
 “I do all of the effects.
 I also play electronic drums and send it back to him and back out to the house, so there’s always something going on.
 I’m kind of the guy who takes the mix and tweaks the f–k out of it.”

 In addition to Aero, Tommy Lee has worked with some of the biggest names in the DJ game, including his close friend deadmau5, whose most recent album topped the U.S. Dance charts.
 After playing with the best and spinning at hundreds of gigs all over the world, Lee is rapidly becoming a force in the dance/house world.
 So what’s his number one lesson for any up and coming DJs out there?
-Make sure you’re reading the room!
+Make sure you’re reading the room.
 “What’s everybody wanting to do next?
 Where are we at?
-What’s the room ready for?” are the questions he always has in the front of his mind.
+What’s the room ready for?”
+These are the questions he keeps in the front and center in his mind.

 Aero warns against cluttering up the groove when people just want to dance.
 “Tommy will play drums and we’ll scratch and do a little bit, but there are times where you just say ’Chill out, there’s a lot of scratching going on.”
 Lee tells the story of a fellow DJ who dared to keep it stripped down and no frills.
 “He was killing it just playing records.”
 Take note, aspiring mixers: let the beat breathe!